Jays-T/the-band-room/README.md

 * As I develop this project I will be writing better code as I learn more.
 * For now I've tried to do my best with the knowledge I have currently.

+**Error Handling**

+* I did not setup any error handling templates, such as a 404 template etc.
+* Errors are handled using Flash messages and redirection to alternative app routes and endpoints.

 # Technologies

 * <a href="https://html.com/" target="_blank">HTML</a> - for overall UI structure